axtaylor/python-ordinary_least_squares/README.md

 `y`: `np.ndarray` or `pd.Series` consisting of a target.

 `feature_names`: List of strings consisting of names for the features.
-Use only when fitting models on `np.ndarray` objects.
+Useful when fitting models on `np.ndarray` objects.
 Do not include a name for the constant column.
 Enter names in order of columns in the array.

 `target_name`: String consisting of a name for the target data.
-Use only when fitting models on `np.ndarray` objects.
+Useful when fitting models on `np.ndarray` objects.

 `alpha = 0.05`: Confidence interval for the model's initial predictions.